 SEA TURTLE SECOND CHANCE

-The Pittsburgh Zoo & PPG Aquarium is honored to play an active role in wildlife conservation efforts locally and around the world.
+The Pittsburgh Zoo & Aquarium is honored to play an active role in wildlife conservation efforts locally and around the world.
 In our latest initiative, we rehabilitated and released seven endangered sea turtles as part of the Sea Turtle Second Chance Program.